Back to blog

 Support for the features we are exploring today – and for the 1.0 Gateway API version – was recently added to the main branch of Cilium – to use them, you will need Cilium 1.15.

-Use this Cilium CLI command (install the CLI with the instructions here if you’ve not done already):
+Use this Cilium CLI command (install the CLI with the instructions here if you’ve not done so already) for both the EKS and AKS clusters:

 cilium install --version 1.15.0-pre.0 --namespace kube-system --set kubeProxyReplacement=true --set gatewayAPI.enabled=true --set azure.resourceGroup="${AZURE_RESOURCE_GROUP}"